mendix/docs/content/refguide/change-object.md

 {{% /alert %}}

 {{% alert type="warning" %}}
 When inside a [nanoflow](nanoflows), the Change object action does not have the **Refresh in client** option available, and the refresh behavior depends on the **Commit type** option.
-It always reflects the changed attribute values in the client, including [conditions](conditions).
+It always reflects the changed attribute values in the client, including [visibility](common-widget-properties#visibility-properties).

 If **Commit type** is set to *Yes*, the object is refreshed across the client as if **Refresh in client** was set to *Yes*.
 {{% /alert %}}